Bob Nield, President

 Alastair is proud of the professionalism of the choir and its good standing in the Canberra community.
 Hosting the 2014 Festival of the MCAA was another great opportunity to demonstrate the choir's organisational and planning competence - as well as our impressive choral abilities!

 Mick Rice, Life Member

 Mick became the second Life Member of the ARC in 2014.
 He joined the ARC in 1997, starting as a bass but he's now a first tenor.
-He's been a committee member since 2000 and is currently Vice-President.
-Mick also has the role of “Coordinator - Practice and Performance”.
+He was a committee member from 2000 until 2015 and was for a period Vice-President.

 Mick and Diane have been married since 1972 - they have three children and seven grand children.